 The absolute basics are this: you need an Android smartphone (4.3+) with Bluetooth or an iPhone to use your smartwatch accessory.
 And it helps if your phone, Gmail, calendar and maps are all under the same - or linked - Google accounts to get the most from the Wear experience.

 Our comprehensive guide to Android Wear goes into a lot more detail on the operating system, features, Google Now and apps.

 Read our essential guide to Android Wear.

-If you haven't actually bought an Android Wear device yet and you're undecided about which will be best for you, check out our round-up of the best Android Wear smartwatches of 2016.
+If you haven't actually bought an Android Wear device yet and you're undecided about which will be best for you, check out our round-up of the best Android Wear smartwatches.

 Find out what the best Android Wear smartwatch is for you.

 Once your Wear watch is out of the box, it's a pretty straightforward process to get it set up and connected to your Android phone.
 But it can be tricky for beginners to know which step to do first - when do you turn Bluetooth on?
 What should you do if it doesn't pair first time?